pnaranja/SpiritualGiftsSurvey/README.md

-# SpiritualGiftsSurvey
+# Spiritual Gifts Survey
-Create an online survey to discover your spiritual gifts
+Create an online survey to discover your spiritual gifts.
+The content is based on the spiritual gifts survey on lifeway.com